 This Keystone experience provides the opportunity for majors to integrate the sociology program and general education, develop an understanding of the applied value of sociology, and articulate a sense of vocation and professional identity.
-Pass/No Pass grading.
 Senior sociology majors only.
 (Spring)

 Prerequisite(s): SOC485(Sociological Theory)